 - 5.1.
 Buffer Requirements: Pursuant to §16-4.13d.2(c), buffer screening of 25 feet is required along property lines that share a boundary with a residential zone.
 The site shares its southern, western and a small portion of its eastern boundaries with properties located in a PMUD zone.
 This office interprets a PMUD as being a residential zone. - 5.2.
 Buffer Should Be Delineated: The plan should be updated such that buffers are delineated and dimensioned on the site plan and/or landscape plan.
+Sheet 4 (Site Plan) has been revised accordingly to show a 25-foot planting buffer around the perimeter of the site.

-5.3.
+- 5.3.
 Western Buffer Width: A variance is required.
 Pursuant to §16-4.13d.2(c), property lines sharing boundaries with a residential zone require a 25-foot wide buffer.
 The proposed buffer is approximately 13-feet wide.
+A variance is required. - 5.4.
+Western Buffer Composition: A variance is required.
+Pursuant to §16-4.13d.2(c), buffers shall consist of densely planted evergreen trees at least six feet high at time of planting.
+The trees proposed along the western buffer are American Hornbeam (Carpinus caroliniana), which are deciduous, not evergreen.
 A variance is required.